joey-lou/python-dev/README.md

 # Python Dev Poractice
 Development practice projects in Python\
-Referencing Udemy course *100 days of Code* by Angela
+Referencing Udemy course *100 days of Code* by Angela with some tweaks

 ## Day 18
 - check out turtle package